linhhoang-ex/linhhoang-ex.github.io/_pages/about.md

 <br>

-I obtained a PhD in computer science and engineering from [The University of Aizu (UoA)](https://u-aizu.ac.jp/en/) in 2024 and was a member of the [Computer Communications Lab.
-(CCL)](http://web-ext.u-aizu.ac.jp/labs/ce-cc/) led by Professor [Anh Pham](https://u-aizu.ac.jp/~pham/).
+I obtained my PhD in computer science and engineering from the [University of Aizu (UoA)](https://u-aizu.ac.jp/en/) in 2024.
+I was a member of the [Computer Communications Lab.
+(CCL)](http://web-ext.u-aizu.ac.jp/labs/ce-cc/) led by Professor [Anh Pham](https://u-aizu.ac.jp/~pham/) during my PhD study.

-My Ph.D. research, titled _"AI-empowered Control and Management of UAV-Assisted Wireless Networks,"_ studies a new approach integrating machine learning techniques (deep learning and reinforcement learning) into resource management of UAV networks.
-The two focuses are optimizing network resource allocation and adaptive deployment of aerial base stations to enable edge computing and internet from space in next-generation networks.
+My Ph.D. research, titled _"AI-empowered Control and Management of UAV-Assisted Wireless Networks,"_ investigates a new approach integrating machine learning techniques (deep learning and reinforcement learning) into resource management and deployment of UAV-aided communication networks.
+The two focuses are optimizing network resource allocation and adaptive deployment of aerial base stations to enable mobile edge computing and internet from space in next-generation networks (5G and Beyond).

 <!-- My interests include statistics, data analysis, and data-driven forecasting.
 I am passionate and curious about finding insights from large-scale data and developing data-driven solutions to business problems.  -->